 Application of natural remedies

 Spray a mixture of water and hydrogen peroxide on the affected plants.
-This can help kill surface mould without harming the plant.
-Milk spray (milk mixed with water) is another natural option that can help curb powdery mildew.
+This can help kill surface mould without harming the plant, however air flow must be the optimal milk spray (milk mixed with water) is another natural option that can help curb powdery mildew, however can be more difficult especially if the environmental settings are not in balance.

 Using commercial anti-mould products